-My aim is to be nakedly self-revealing in my personal essays and relentless at finding the truth in my articles, in an effort to further the cause of radical acceptance.
+in my personal essays and relentless at finding the truth in my articles at Spectrum Confessions, in an effort to further the cause of radical acceptance.

-Let our compassion carry us as we make our way to living and working together harmoniously.
+Let our compassion guide us as we make our way to living and working together harmoniously.

-My Big Fat Brain is the title and illustration for an article on the Spectrum Confessions Substack page that brings to light a shameful study often cited over decades, even by the CDC.
+My Big Fat Brain is the title of an original illustration for an article on the Spectrum Confessions Substack page that brings to light a shameful study often cited over decades, even by the CDC.
 The researchers made claims about the brains of autistic children from the autopsy of 7 autistic boys at a time when there were millions of children in the United States.

 Autism "professionals" have parroted this embarrassment ever since.
 This is only the beginning of what I uncover and share with you in the Spectrum Confessions articles to come on Substack.
 Be sure to subscribe, it's free.
 Stay up-to-date about what's to come.